Skip to content

 • Regional exposure: Access properties across Singapore, Asia, Australia and beyond

-Expected interest rate cuts in 2025 will likely boost S-REIT prices3, with each sector offering different opportunities.
+Expected interest rate cuts will likely boost S-REIT prices3, with each sector offering different opportunities.

 • Retail: Tourist mall footfall rising with 15-20 million visitors expected4